- The Auto Club Group vs. Progressive: Which one is the cheapest?

 The Auto Club Group vs. Progressive: Rates by age group

-For example, adults pay an average of $4,872 with The Auto Club Group, while Progressive charges an average of $7,174 for an adult.
+For example, adults pay an average of $1,607 at The Auto Club Group, while at Progressive the average rate for an adult is $2,009.

 Age group | The Auto Club Group | Progressive |